ninezerozeronine/chip-computer/sphinx_docs/modules/clock.rst

 From left to right:

 - Manual and 555 clock signals.
 - Feed the 555 into a JK flip flop configured to toggle to achieve even duty cycle.
 - Multiplex to choose the manual or auto clock.
 - Halt and reset signals.
-- Safe clock gate.
-Makes sure that when reset is released, only the next rising clock edge is passed on.
-If only an AND gate was used, a rising edge would pass through if the clock was already high, and (an inverted) reset signal went low.
+- :ref:`safe_clock_enable`.
+This ensures correct timing of the clock after reset is released.
 - Two JK flip flops configured to toggle, one fed with the inverse of the gated clock signal to be the delayed signal for the control clock.

 However, in reality the layout is equvalent, but a little more complex due to implementation details in the other chips (active low imputs) and trying to make the best use of space:

 .. image:: images/clock/clock_schematic_reality.png
     :width: 100%

 There is also some debouncing that happens on the clock for the manual signals.

 The following electronics are used: